• Skip to primary navigation

 Bok choy varieties

-While many of us are familiar with the two more common varieties, there are at least twenty others in parts of the Asia where this kind of green is consumed more regularly.
+While many of us are familiar with more common varieties, there are at least twenty others used in Asian cuisine where this kind of green is consumed more regularly.
+Domestically, you can find more varieties in Asian vegetable markets or grocery chains like H Mart.

 Seared baby bok choy recipe